 Kinematic constraints in CFR require that all final-state radiation in $X$ be collimated, with momenta either collinear to the incoming target $N$ or the observed hadron $h$, and the hadronic amplitude is factorized through~\cite{Feige:2014wja}

-where we have absorbed the soft zero-bin subtraction into the normalization of the collinear fields, since matrix element computed with zero-bin subtracted SCET Lagrangian is equivalent to diving the naive matrix element by vacuum expectation values of zero-bin Wilson lines~\cite{Feige:2014wja,Lee:2006nr}.
-The hard amplitude $\mathcal{C}(Q^2,\mu)$ is insensitive to the infrared (IR) dynamics of soft and collinear degrees of freedom, and thus can be computed at partonic level.
+where $X_{{\blue{N}}\green{h}}={X_{\blue{N}}}\otimes X_{\green{h}}$ denotes the collinear states and $X_{\red{ \text {s}}}$ denotes the soft states emitted from the Wilson lines $Y^\dagger_{\green{\bar n}}$ or $Y_{{\blue{n}}}$~\cite{Feige:2014wja}.
+We have absorbed the soft zero-bin subtraction into the normalization of the collinear fields, since the matrix element computed with zero-bin subtracted soft-collinear eﬀective theory (SCET) Lagrangian is equivalent to dividing the naive matrix element by vacuum expectation values of zero-bin Wilson lines~\cite{Feige:2014wja,Lee:2006nr}.
+The hard amplitude $\mathcal{C}(Q^2,\mu)$ is insensitive to the infrared (IR) dynamics of soft and collinear degrees of freedom, and thus can be computed at the partonic level.
 It is advantageous to consider $q+\gamma^\ast \to q$, with no soft radiation present

-In this case, the leading-power collinear expansion is exact ($=$ instead of $\simeq$), as each collinear trajectory contains just one particle--taking the collinear limit simply does nothing.
-By construction, the IR divergences of the partonic amplitude $\langle {\green{q}}|J^\mu| {\blue{q}}\rangle$ is reproduced by the UV divergences of the hard scattering operators in Soft-Collinear Effective Field Theory (SCET)~\cite{Bauer:2000ew,Bauer:2000yr,Bauer:2001ct,Bauer:2001yt}.
-Indeed, the right-hand side of eq.~(\ref{eq:scet-qqb}) is
+In this case, the leading-power collinear expansion is exact ($=$ instead of $\simeq$), as each collinear trajectory contains just one particle---taking the collinear limit simply does nothing.
+By construction, the IR divergences of the partonic amplitude $\langle {\green{q}}|J^\mu| {\blue{q}}\rangle$ is reproduced by the UV divergences of the hard scattering operators in SCET~\cite{Bauer:2000ew,Bauer:2000yr,Bauer:2001ct,Bauer:2001yt}.
+Indeed, the right-hand side of Eq.~(\ref{eq:scet-qqb}) is